 America’s elite upper class would argue that the US economic policies of the last half century have been, overall, quite successful.
-Adhering to an ideology of compassion that was adopted by the Democrat party of the Great Society era, these policies slobbered with concern for the poor, the marginalized, the little guy – even poor, marginalized, little guys in other countries.
-Yet, even under the enormous fiscal drag of their profligate benevolence, the US economy performed as planned.
+They produced strong economic growth while supporting the ever-expanding role of governments (federal, state and local) in American society.
+Adhering to an ideology of compassion that was adopted by the Democrat party of the Great Society era, these policies slobbered with concern for the poor, the marginalized, the little guy – often including poor, marginalized, little guys in other countries.
+Yet, even under the enormous fiscal drag of their profligate benevolence, the US economy performed as desired.
 Consumption and corporate profits soared, and GDP growth tripled.
-Our rulers, including politicians from both political parties, having profited handsomely from the policies that they designed, no doubt admire their work.
+Our rulers no doubt admire their work.

-Leaving Americans behind has become a valued business principle to the globalist, professional-managerial class that emerged in the 1980s.
-This new ruling class is cosmopolitan in its world view, and unlike the aristocracy that it replaced, holds only a weak sense of civic responsibility to their local and regional communities.
-Happy to internationalize the division of labor, their policies have gutted middle-income America and condemned low-income America to a permanent lower-class; and they have plucked the chance of upward mobility from both groups.
-In his 1992 book, The Revolt of the Elites and the Betrayal of Democracy, liberal historian and social critic Christopher Lasch lamented its rise to power, chastising its members for “turning their back on the heartland and cultivating ties with the international market in fast-moving money, glamour, fashion and popular culture.
+Leaving Americans behind is a core economic principle of the new aristocracy.
+In his 1992 book, The Revolt of the Elites and the Betrayal of Democracy, liberal historian Christopher Lasch describes the new aristocracy as a globalist, professional-managerial class, that is cosmopolitan in its world view, and unlike the aristocracy that it replaced, holds only a weak sense of civic responsibility to its local and regional communities.
+Happy to internationalize the division of labor, its policies have diminished middle-income America and condemned low-income America to a permanent lower-class.
+Lasch lamented its rise to power, chastising its members for “turning their back on the heartland and cultivating ties with the international market in fast-moving money, glamour, fashion and popular culture.
 It is a question whether they think of themselves as American at all.”
-America’s new globalist aristocracy prefers “multiculturalism” over patriotism, wrote Lasch.
+America’s new globalist aristocracy prefers “multiculturalism” over patriotism, he wrote.
 “Theirs is essentially a tourist view of the world.”

 In contrast, the fictitious neighborhood of Fishtown represents working class America.
 Its inhabitants “have no academic degree higher than a high-school diploma.”
 They hold blue-collar jobs, low-skill service jobs, or low-skill white-collar jobs, if they work at all; the work ethic, along with the institutions of marriage and religion, plummet.
-In illustrating the cultural unraveling, Murray writes:
+Of the unraveling, Murray writes:

 If you were an executive living in Belmont in 1960, income inequality would have separated you from the construction worker in Fishtown, but remarkably little cultural inequality.
 You lived a more expensive life, but not a much different life. … Your house might have had a den that the construction worker's lacked, but it had no StairMaster or lap pool, nor any gadget to monitor your percentage of body fat.
 You both drank Bud, Miller, Schlitz or Pabst, and the phrase "boutique beer" never crossed your lips.
 You probably both smoked.
 If you didn't, you did not glare contemptuously at people who did.